 All the embryos used in CIRM-funded research were donated from IVF clinics.
 They had either been rejected for implantation and were going to be destroyed, or the couple had decided to stop storing the embryos for future use.
 The embryos used to create embryonic stem cell lines were already destined to be destroyed.

 There is, however, a second method that creates embryonic stem cell lines without destroying the embryo.
 Instead, scientists take a single cell from a very early stage IVF embryo and can use that one cell to develop a new line.
 The process of removing one cell from an early stage embryo has been done for many years as a way of testing the embryo for genetic predisposition to diseases such as Tay Sachs.
 This process is called preimplantation genetic testing.

 State and national governments have a long history of being involved in the kind of pioneering research that private industry is unable or unwilling to do.
 Private industry has to focus on the financial return, making them unlikely to fund high-risk projects.
 Government agencies can fund research with a focus on benefits to the public rather than on making money.

 Scientists have referred to the stage right before industry becomes interested as the “Valley of Death”.
 It's an area where promising therapies often languish, because there isn't enough federal funding to push the projects through to the later stages.
-CIRM is very focused on funding the early research that leads to therapy ideas, and we fund projects that are in the Valley of Death stage, helping to keep good projects on track toward the clinic.
-We also work with industry to fund later stages that verify promising therapies and begin clinical trials in people.
+CIRM has focused on funding the early research that leads to therapy ideas, and we fund projects that are in the Valley of Death stage, helping to keep good projects on track toward the clinic.
+We also fund later stages that verify promising therapies and begin clinical trials in people.